 And if you’re comfortable with a more relaxed approach to sweet treats when on holiday, then start you day with hagelslag for breakfast (chocolate sprinkles on bread) before stopping by one of Amsterdam’s amazing sweet shops like Jamin.
 This post will give you a full round up of Dutch foods to try, many of which are exceedingly child-friendly.

-If however you’re looking for a sit-down experience with more savoury options, an excellent destination to add to your list is the astonishing and hip Foodhallen food hall in the Hallen complex – there’s something for everything so no-one has to compromise and if you go at lunchtime its pretty chilled.
+If however you’re looking for a sit-down experience with more savoury options, an excellent destination to add to your list is the astonishing and hip Foodhallen food hall in the De Hallen complex – there’s something for everything so no-one has to compromise and if you go at lunchtime its pretty chilled.
 If you find yourself there be sure to check out the Kanarie Club at the back which has heaps of space and a sunken bar made to look like an empty swimming pool which kids LOVE to explore.

-In a similar vein although more lunch-centric, we recently we took our boys to The Butcher for the first time.
-There are four branches in central Amsterdam and its become somewhat of a fixture on the local food scene.
-With the tagline “Bloody Delicious Burgers” its perhaps not surprising.
+For lunch, we recently we took our boys to The Butcher for the first time.
+There are four branches in central Amsterdam and it’s become somewhat of a fixture on the local food scene.
+With the tagline “Bloody Delicious Burgers” it’s perhaps not surprising.
 That said, it was a bit of a gamble for our two because…they don’t eat burgers!
-The good news is that we discovered that The Butcher Social Club on the North side of the river which has a huge a fabulous terrace overlooking the river has a killer kids’ menu that includes options like hot dogs, milkshakes and popcorn chicken and the staff were super friendly.
+The good news is that we discovered that The Butcher Social Club on the North side of the river which has a huge and rather fabulous terrace, has a killer kids’ menu that includes options like hot dogs, milkshakes and popcorn chicken and the staff were super friendly.
 Definitely one to consider.

 If you’re up by NEMO or Central Station, there’s a Vapiano on the top floor of the fabulous public library.
 Kids can create their own pasta and pizza and watch it being made.